-Your city understands the need to create and define data-related use cases to solve critical urban problems and has initiated addressing these issues with the help of data-related solutions.
-Your city needs to identify more areas where this data-driven problem-solving approach can be applied to solve an urban challenge.
+For effective service delivery, your city is advised to investigate developing use cases based on the data available within the city.
+These use cases may help to solve critical urban problems.
+The city can take help from multiple stakeholders, including alliance partners.
 Your city may clearly specify the identified problem, detail the use case under consideration, identify the datasets that may be used and envision the outcome/ impact that may be generated with the implementation of this use case.
 Your city may also utilize the ICCC facility to analyze the datasets available for already identified urban challenges and develop data-based use cases.